 Creating a Gallery Blueprint

-Once that has been applied, you will see that the Master Gallery metabox now gives you the option to unset this gallery as a Master Gallery.
+Once that has been applied, you will see that the Gallery Blueprint Settings metabox now gives you the option to unset this gallery as a Gallery Blueprint.
 So if you no longer want to use this as one of your blueprint templates, you can select this option.

-You will also see an instruction explaining how to use the Master Gallery, as we explain in more detail next.
+You will also see an instruction explaining how to use the Gallery Blueprint, as we explain in more detail next.

 After you have set up a Gallery Blueprint, you can use this as a template for other new or existing galleries on your site.
-Any gallery that uses a Master Gallery will inherit all the features of the master template; in other words, all settings will be the same as for the Master Gallery.
+Any gallery that uses a Gallery Blueprint will inherit all the features of the original gallery; in other words, all settings will be the same as for the selected Gallery Blueprint.

-To set a gallery to use one of your master templates, find the gallery in your gallery library (or create a new gallery).
-Scroll down to the Master Gallery metabox and click on the drop down menu under Choose a master gallery.
-You will see a list of your master templates; select the one you wish to use and click on Set.
+To set a gallery to use one of your blueprints, find the gallery in your gallery library (or create a new gallery).
+Scroll down to the Gallery Blueprint metabox and click on the drop down menu under Choose a Gallery Blueprint.
+You will see a list of your blueprints; select the one you wish to use and click on Set.

-Note that when you apply a blueprint, some of the gallery metaboxes will fall away as these are inherited from the master.
-This includes Bulk Copy, Retina Support, etc. Similarly, you will not see any of the usual gallery settings, such as appearance, hover effects, etc, as these are also inherited from the master.
-To change any of these settings, you will need to edit the master gallery directly.
+Note that when you apply a blueprint, some of the gallery metaboxes will fall away as these are inherited from the original.
+This includes Bulk Copy, Retina Support, etc. Similarly, you will not see any of the usual gallery settings, such as appearance, hover effects, etc, as these are also inherited from the blueprint.
+To change any of these settings, you will need to edit the Gallery Blueprint directly.
 You can access this by clicking on the link provided under gallery settings.

-When you go to edit the Blueprint gallery, you will see a message informing you that you are editing a Master Gallery.
+When you go to edit the Blueprint gallery, you will see a message informing you that you are editing a Gallery Blueprint.
 This will also let you know how many other galleries will be affected by the edit.

 Some Points to Note: